My name is Kaishon Holloway and I believe advocacy is not just a noun, it's a verb. And I show up every single day to prove it.

 I don't just give keynotes.
 I start conversations.

-I'm a Keynote Conversationalist, Culture Transformation Agent, and HR Pop Star who turns ordinary events into conversations people are still talking about long after they end.
+I'm a Keynote Speaker and Culture Transformation Strategist who turns ordinary events into conversations people are still talking about long after they end.
 I thrive in keynote, fireside chat, and panel discussion environments where the topic meets the audience exactly where they are.
 I don't speak at audiences.
 I speak with them.
-My sessions are warm, a little witty, deeply human, and grounded in 13+ years of lived experience inside some of the world's most recognizable organizations.
+My sessions are warm, a little witty, deeply human, and grounded in over a decade of experience going from retail cashier to leading global programs and multimillion dollar client relationships at some of the world's most recognizable companies.

 My life's mission is to use my voice to effect positive change for the most vulnerable communities in our society.
-My passion sits at the intersection of technology, mental resilience, and self-actualization.
+My passion sits at the intersection of belonging, career growth, and self-actualization.

 My goal is simple: to empower myself and others one day at a time while building a better future for ALL.